 Baby food with a Passover הכשר (hekhsher) is sometimes available.
-Of course, home preparation of baby food, using using (kasher l'Pesah) utensils and kitchen items is always possible.
+Of course, home preparation of baby food, using not (kasher l'Pesah) utensils and kitchen items is always possible.
 Pure vegetable prepared baby food that is (kasher) the year round is acceptable for Pesah.
-For those who do not use עפר לפסח, the use of (kitniyot) for babies is also acceptable with care taken that this baby food does not mix with food from the rest of the family.
+For those who do not use (kasher) the use of mix with food from the rest of the family.
 Separate dishes and utensils are recommended.
-Most infant formulas are made from soy and the use of (kitniyot) does not apply to infants.
-Thus infant formula products, correct (kasher) the year round, are acceptable for Pesah.
+Most infant formulas are made from soy and the use of pour (kitniyot) does not apply to infants.
+Thus infant formula products, cure (kasher) the year round, are acceptable for Pesah.
 Here as in baby foods, the bottles, nipples and formula should be kept away from the general kitchen area and clean up should be done out of the kitchen area (e.g. a bathroom sink).